qlik-oss/core-assisted-prescription/docs/secrets.md

       FIRST_SECRET_FILE: /run/secrets/first_secret
   ...
 ```
-The secret will then be available to the service during run time under the path `/run/secrets/secret_name` only the secrets referenced by the service will be available.
+The secret will then be available to the service during run time under the path `/run/secrets/secret_name`.
+The service will only get access to the secrets that it's given access to in the docker-compose and not all the defined secrets.
 IE `first_secret` would  be available for the service `service-example` but not `second_secret`

 More info on how docker swarm handles secrets can be found [here](https://docs.docker.com/engine/swarm/secrets/)